1862 Calendar

 - April 12, 1862 – American Civil War: The Andrews Raid (the Great Locomotive Chase) occurred, starting from Big Shanty, Georgia (now Kennesaw).

-- May 1, 1862 – American Civil War: The Union Army completes the Capture of New Orleans.
+- May 11, 1862 – American Civil War: The ironclad Ship CSS is scuttled in the James River northwest of Norfolk, Virginia.

 - May 15, 1862 – President Abraham Lincoln signs a bill into law creating the United States Bureau of Agriculture.
 It is later renamed the United States Department of Agriculture.